 The course consists of:

 You can opt to take two skills modules or a placement instead of one taught option module.

 In the Autumn Term, you'll complete the core module and one option module.

 The research training module runs over the Autumn and Spring Term.

 In the Spring Term, you'll complete two further option modules, or one further option module and two skills training modules or a placement.

 We offer the following option modules focussing on contemporary history:

 You will also be able to choose from other option modules in the department:

-You'll also complete two modules which will provide you with invaluable skills training across a range of fields.
-You can elect to do a placement instead of the two skills modules.
+You'll may choose to complete two skills modules (10 credits each), or a placement (20 credits) which will provide you with invaluable skills training across a range of fields.

 Part-time students normally take the skills modules during their first year, but they can arrange to take these in the second year if required.